rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 - Other engine updates:
   - [pufferfish] is a new, opinionated 2D game framework.
 - Other tooling updates:
-  - [quad-gif] is a GIF viewer, built with Macroquad.
   - [GBemulator] is a Game Boy emulator written from scratch.
 - Other library updates:
   - [bevy_mod_picking] released version 0.7 of their Bevy mouse